- Leaves most often alternate and simple

 - Represented by 2 species at Edgewood

 Lady Bird Johnson Wildflower Center.
 2017.
 Datura wrightii.
-Native Plants of North America.
+Plant Database.
 University of Texas at Austin.

 NIH (National Institute of Health).
 2020.
-Belladona.
+Belladonna.
 National Library of Medicine.
 Medline Plus.

 University of Stirling.
 2020, Jul.
 29. Bees’ buzz is more powerful for pollination, than for defense or flight.
 ScienceDaily.